xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-APPLY.STYLE   Applies a style to the selection
+APPLY.STYLE&nbsp;&nbsp;&nbsp;Applies a style to the selection

-DEFINE.STYLE   Creates or changes a cell style
+DEFINE.STYLE&nbsp;&nbsp;&nbsp;Creates or changes a cell style

-MERGE.STYLES   Merges styles from another workbook into the active workbook
+MERGE.STYLES&nbsp;&nbsp;&nbsp;Merges styles from another workbook into the active workbook

 Return to [top](#A)